fabric8-ui/ngx-login-client/README.md

 1. Run `npm run watch:library` in this directory.
 This will build ngx-login-client as a library and then set up a watch task to rebuild any ts, html and scss files you change.
-2. In the webapp into which you are embedding, run `npm link <path to ngx-login-client>/dist-watch`.
+2. In the webapp into which you are embedding, run `npm link <path to ngx-login-client>/dist-watch --production`.
 This will create a symlink from `node_modules/ngx-login-client` to the `dist-watch` directory and install that symlinked node module into your webapp.
 3. Run your webapp in development mode, making sure you have a watch on `node_modules/ngx-login-client`